 A very common type of injection defect is cross-site scripting (also known as XSS or HTML injection).
 Many developers struggle with remediation of XSS because of a misunderstanding of the difference between validation, sanitization, and normalization/canonicalization.
 Lately, even some security vendors have started suggesting “fixing” injection defects close to the source rather than close to […]

-Posted in Security Standards and Compliance | Comments Off on What does GDPR enforcement mean for your business?
+Posted in Security Standards and Compliance | Comments Off on Remediating XSS: Does a single fix work?

 Taylor Armerding, Synopsys Software Integrity Group senior strategist, gives you the scoop on application security and insecurity in this week’s Security Mashup.
 Watch the episode below: What’s in this week’s Security Mashup, you ask?
 Cryptocurrency exchange Bancor gets targeted by hackers and loses $23.5 million, two new subvariants of Spectre vulnerabilities have been discovered, […]

 Posted in Medical Device Security, Security Standards and Compliance, Weekly Security Mashup | Comments Off on Hackers target cryptocurrency exchange, new Spectre vulnerabilities, and healthier healthcare